Documentation

 Credits

-NL4DV was created by Arpit Narechania, Arjun Srinivasan, Rishab Mitra, Alex Endert, and John Stasko of the Georgia Tech Visualization Lab.
+NL4DV was created by Arpit Narechania, Arjun Srinivasan, Rishab Mitra, Alex Endert, John Stasko of the Georgia Tech Visualization Lab, along with Subham Sah and Wenwen Dou of the UNC Charlotte Visualization Center.

 We thank the members of the Georgia Tech Visualization Lab for their support and constructive feedback.